Fuel and Electric Assistance Program

 Click the link below to apply online!

-In order to be considered for the Fuel Assistance Program or the New Hampshire Electric Assistance Program, you must apply.
-You can apply for one or both programs at the same time.
-Applications are taken through our Client Services Office in Dover, by appointment, online, or by mail.
-We strongly encourage all families in need to apply for these assistance programs, even if you don’t think you qualify.
+To be considered for the Fuel Assistance Program or the New Hampshire Electric Assistance Program, we encourage you to apply—because help is available, and no one should face these challenges alone.
+You can apply for one or both programs at the same time, and we’re here to support you through the process.
+Applications can be submitted through our Client Services Office in Dover by appointment, online, or by mail.
+We gently remind everyone in need that applying is worth it, even if you’re unsure whether you qualify.

 Forms and Required Documentation